Career NTTF Promotion Overview

 - Curriculum vitae (if applicable): A comprehensive and current curriculum vitae that includes the candidate’s current research, scholarly and creative activities and accomplishments, including publications, appointments, presentations, and similar activities and accomplishments.

 - Personal statement (if applicable): A 2-6 page personal statement evaluating the candidate's performance measured against the applicable criteria for promotion.
 The personal statement should expressly address the subjects of teaching; scholarship, research, and creative activity; and service contributions to the academic department, center or institute, school or college, university, profession, and the community.
 The statement should also include discussion of contributions to institutional equity and inclusion.
-The Division of Equity and Inclusion offers guidance for describing contributions to institutional equity and inclusion in your personal statement.
+To help guide the development of your equity and inclusion statement, guidance is offered by the Office of the Provost and Academic Affairs and by the Division of Equity and Inclusion .

 - Scholarship portfolio (if applicable): A comprehensive portfolio of scholarship, research and creative activity; and appropriate evidence of national or international recognition or impact.